 Getting site visitors to engage with your subscription feature can sometimes be a bit tricky.
 Infographics can serve as a viable solution to this problem.

 One method for using infographics to increase lead generation is by enticing site visitors to give you their email address in exchange for another free infographic; a free infographic serves as a very effective lead magnet.
-You'll be surprised at how many people are willing to delve out their email addresses for something free.
+It's surprising how many people are willing to give out their email addresses for something free.

 Once you have your leads' email addresses, you can continue to use infographics to push them through the lead generation funnel.
 For example, the emails that you send to your leads can contain more infographic material.